 As Finch became a household name, she appeared on TV.
 She posed for magazines.
 She even launched her own line of softball equipment with the help of Mizuno.
 At the peak of her career, Finch was one of the most talked about female athletes in the country.

 Where is Jennie Finch now, though?
 Let's just say the 40-year-old traded in home plate for a home on the range.

 Jennie Finch's Softball Legacy

-Born in La Mirada, California, Finch was a prodigy at La Mirada High School.
+Born in La Mirada, California, Finch was a massive Los Angeles Dodgers fan as well as a prodigy at La Mirada High School.
 She left with a career record of 50-12, six perfect games, 13 no-hitters, a 0.15 ERA and 784 strikeouts.
 That was before the nation knew her name.

 Finch blossomed into an All-American pitcher and first baseman for the University of Arizona Wildcats softball team in the early 2000s.
 She set the NCAA record for consecutive wins (60), and the RBI collector also clubbed 50 home runs.
 She won the Softball Player of the Year and Pac-10 Pitcher of the Year as a junior in 2001, when she carried the Wildcats to a Women's College World Series national championship.